oren/oren.github.io/articles/liberating-structures/intro/README.md

 ## 4. About the session
 **Objective**: demonstrate to technical leaders the value of a bottom-up mecahnism that requires them to let go of control in order to increase innovation in their organization.

-**Solution**: practice the following LS structures: Rapidly Share Challenges and Expectations ([Impromtu Networking](http://www.liberatingstructures.com/2-impromptu-networking)), Build New Connections, Stop Counterproductive Activities and Behaviors to Make Space for Innovation ([TRIZ](http://www.liberatingstructures.com/6-making-space-with-triz)), Together, Look Back on Progress to Date and Decide What Adjustments Are Neede ([What, So What, Now What?](http://www.liberatingstructures.com/9-what-so-what-now-what-w))
+**Solution**: practice the following LS structures: Rapidly Share Challenges and Expectations, Build New Connections([Impromtu Networking](http://www.liberatingstructures.com/2-impromptu-networking)), Stop Counterproductive Activities and Behaviors to Make Space for Innovation ([TRIZ](http://www.liberatingstructures.com/6-making-space-with-triz)), Together, Look Back on Progress to Date and Decide What Adjustments Are Neede ([What, So What, Now What?](http://www.liberatingstructures.com/9-what-so-what-now-what-w))

 ## 5. Links:
 * [LS Website](http://www.liberatingstructures.com)